Cart

 Mediterranean Coast & Valencia

-Coastal plains, wetlands, orchards, and low hills border the Mediterranean.
-Paths link lagoons, dunes, agricultural landscapes, and historic settlements along a shoreline shaped by sea and cultivation.
+Coastal plains, orchards, groves, and low hills line the Mediterranean.
+Trails connect lagoons, dunes, agricultural landscapes, and historic settlements along a coastline shaped by sea and cultivation.

 Balearic Islands

-Limestone ridges, terraced hillsides, and coastal cliffs rise from the Mediterranean.
+Limestone ridges, terraced slopes, and coastal cliffs rise from the Mediterranean.
 Island routes reveal strong contrasts between interior mountains and sheltered coves.

 Canary Islands

 Volcanic terrain, laurel forests, and high-altitude landscapes in the Atlantic.
-Trails cross lava fields, calderas, and cloud forests shaped by geology and ocean climate.
+Trails cross lava fields, calderas, and cloud forests shaped by geology and oceanic climate.

 Spain’s walking routes, protected landscapes, and regional environments form a connected network rather than a single experience.
 Exploring by region allows each landscape to reveal its character gradually, showing how geography, climate, and history continue to shape movement across the country.